jonathan-chin/mec-cs/2022-fall/cs-151-sa/slides/15-practice-problems.md

 |3 | 320 | 0 | 320|
 |4 | 320 | 120 | 440|

-You should use at least 2 arrays and 2 for loops.
+You should use at least 1 array and 2 for loops.